m-siegel/world-cup-2023-club-team-geography/scraper/README.md

 Package to scrape data on FIFA WWC 2023 teams, players, and players' club teams.

+**NOTE: This data was scraped, but not verified.
+The data presented may be inaccurate.**

 ## Local Dependencies

 Depends on world-cup-2023-club-team-geography.common.